USS Yorktown (CV-10): Battle of Okinawa

+End of the war

 The warship remained at Leyte until 1 July when she and TG 38.4 got underway to join the rest of the fast carriers in the final series of raids on the Japanese home islands.
 By 10 July, she was off the coast of Japan launching air strikes on the Tokyo area of Honshū.
 After a fueling rendezvous on 11–12 July, she resumed strikes on Japan, this on the southern portion of the northernmost island Hokkaidō.
 Those strikes lasted from 13 to 15 July.
 A fueling retirement and heavy weather precluded air operations until 18 July, at which time her aviators attacked the Japanese naval base at Yokosuka.
 From 19 to 22 July, she made a fueling and underway replenishment retirement and then, on 24 July, resumed air attacks on Japan.
 For two days, planes of her air group pounded installations around the Kure naval base.
 Another fueling retirement came on 26 July, and on 27–28 July, her planes were in the air above Kure again.
 On 29–30 July, she shifted targets back to the Tokyo area before another fueling retirement and another typhoon took her out of action until the beginning of the first week in August.
 On 8–9 August, the carrier launched her planes at northern Honshū and southern Hokkaido.
 On 10 August, she sent them back to Tokyo.
 On 11 and 12 August, another fueling retirement and a typhoon evasion was scheduled.
 On 13 August, her aircraft hit Tokyo for the last time.
 On 14 August, she retired to fuel destroyers again; and on 15 August, Japan agreed to capitulate so that all strikes planned for that day were canceled.

 From 16 to 23 August, Yorktown and the other carriers of TF 58 steamed around the waters to the east of Japan awaiting instructions while peace negotiations continued.
 She then received orders to head for waters east of Honshū where her aircraft were to provide cover for the forces occupying Japan.
 She began providing that air cover on 25 August and continued to do so until mid-September.
 After the formal surrender aboard battleship Missouri on 2 September, the aircraft carrier also began air-dropping supplies to Allied prisoners of war still living in their prison camps.
 On 16 September, Yorktown entered Tokyo Bay with TG 38.1.
 She remained there, engaged in upkeep and crew recreation through the end of the month.
 On 1 October, the carrier stood out of Tokyo Bay on her way to Okinawa.
 She arrived in Buckner Bay on 4 October, loaded passengers, and got underway for the United States on 6 October.